sictweb/bti425-2020/notes/web-api-v2.md

 Open the code example before continuing.
 Your professor will explain the code in class.

-So far, it can handle requests for two resources:
-1. All persons
-2. One specific person, using its (MongoDB) identifier

 <br>

 #### Start the database engine